nima-mot/GetThingsDone-a-to-do-list-with-vue/README.md

-# GetThingsDone a to do list with vue
+# GetThingsDone a to-do list app with vue